 Italy shows leadership on gender equality, but contributions are moderate

-In 2018, Italy spent US$447 million (43%) of its bilateral allocable ODA on development activities that targeted gender equality in a principal or significant way, according to the Organisation for Economic Cooperation and Development’s (OECD) Development Assistance Committee’s (DAC) gender equality policy marker (DAC average: 44%).
-In 2018, Italy’s spending on gender equality remained stable compared to 2017 (US$443 billion) but the overall percentage of bilateral allocable ODA increased (from 37% in 2017) due to an overall decrease of bilateral ODA.
+In 2019, Italy spent US$390 million (44%) of its bilateral allocable official development assistance (ODA) on development activities that targeted gender equality in a principal or significant way, according to the Organisation for Economic Cooperation and Development’s (OECD) Development Assistance Committee’s (DAC) gender equality policy marker (DAC average: 47%).
+In 2019, Italy’s spending on gender equality decreased compared to US$426 billion in 2018, but the overall percentage of bilateral allocable ODA remained stable at 43% due to an overall decrease in bilateral ODA.

 Gender policy marker: Projects which “advance gender equality and women’s empowerment or reduce discrimination and inequalities based on sex” are tagged in the OECD’s Creditor Reporting System (CRS) database.

 Recent research by Oxfam found that around 25% of projects self-reported by donors using the gender equality marker were mismarked.
 This has implications for the validity of funding figures.